 I made Iced Lemon Sugar Cookies as an excuse to try a new brand of organic butter.
-Normally I would have used the store brand or Land o’ Lakes, but the cash register spit out a free coupon for the organic kind, and since butter is more expensive than ever these days, I was pretty happy to redeem it.
+Normally I would have used regular unsalted butter, but the cash register spit out a free coupon for the organic kind, and since butter is more expensive than ever these days, I was pretty happy to redeem it.
 Unfortunately, I might be hooked on organic butter.
+Update: I'm not.

 Lemon Sugar Cookies